 Removing a brain tumor is a delicate balancing act, even for the most skilled neurosurgeons.
 Take out too little of the malignant tissue and the cancer grows back.
 Take a more aggressive approach and the surgeon risks cutting out healthy, normal tissue, resulting in a loss of brain function.

-Under the direction of Dr. David Roberts, chief of neurosurgery at Dartmouth-Hitchcock, and engineering professor Keith Paulsen, a team of researchers are developing a solution to this problem.
+Under the direction of Dr. David Roberts, chief of neurosurgery at Dartmouth Hitchcock Medical Center, and engineering professor Keith Paulsen, a team of researchers are developing a solution to this problem.
 They’ve found a way to tag tumors with a fluorescent compound, which makes cancerous tissue literally glow when viewed through a specialized operating microscope.
 Early studies at several institutions, including Dartmouth, have shown that fluorescence-guidance leads to more complete resections of brain tumors, which is known to prolong patient survival.
 The preliminary results are very promising, but more work needs to be done to refine the technology.
 The intra-operative MRI capabilities of the CSI will be essential to assessing the accuracy of the technology and gathering the data necessary for FDA approval.

 Advancing common spinal surgeries